aantron/ocaml.org/data/planet/ocamlpro/generating-static-and-portable-executables-with-ocaml.md

 <ul>
 <li><a href="https://github.com/ocaml/opam/releases/download/2.1.0/opam-2.1.0-x86_64-macos">reproducible builds</a> should be a goal when you intend to distribute pre-compiled binaries.
 </li>
-<li><a href="https://github.com/AltGr/opam-bundle">opam-bundle</a> is a different, heavy-weight approach to distributing opam software to non-OCaml developers, that retains the &quot;compile all from source&quot; policy but provides one big package that bootstraps OCaml, opam and all the dependencies with a single command.-
+<li><a href="https://github.com/AltGr/opam-bundle">opam-bundle</a> is a different, heavy-weight approach to distributing opam software to non-OCaml developers, that retains the "compile all from source" policy but provides one big package that bootstraps OCaml, opam and all the dependencies with a single command.-
 </li>
 </ul>
 </blockquote>